opnfv/functest/docs/devguide/index.rst

 create your Linux Foundation account, then contact us in order to declare you in the repository database.

-We distinguish 2 levels of contributors: the standard contributor can push patch and vote +1/0/-1 on any Functest patch.
-The commitor can vote -2/-1/0/+1/+2 and merge.
+We distinguish 2 levels of contributors:

+ * the standard contributor can push patch and vote +1/0/-1 on any Functest patch
+ * The commitor can vote -2/-1/0/+1/+2 and merge

 Functest commitors are promoted by the Functest contributors.